kevin-bruhwiler/Simple-Vanilla-LSTM/README.md

 # Simple-Vanilla-LSTM
-A simply vanilla implementation of a recurrent LSTM neural network implemented in python
+A simple vanilla implementation of a recurrent LSTM neural network implemented in python

 A straightforward implementation of an LSTM neural network for comments for clarity.
 It includes a manual implementation of RMSprop.